 - Windows XP: Does not natively support A2DP, but newer Bluetooth USB dongles and built-in adapters include drivers with A2DP support.

 - Windows Vista: Does not support A2DP natively, but third-parties can provide A2DP profile support without entirely replacing Microsoft’s stack.
-Service Pack 2 adds bluetooth 2.0 capabilities.
+Service Pack 2 adds Buetooth 2.0 capabilities.

 - Windows 7: RC no longer includes a Bluetooth audio-class driver (However, do support A2DP)

-Since my laptop is a lower end of the Acer Aspire series it does not have Bluetooth hardware build in, what I did was go to ebay bought the USB Bluetooth dongle and with a week and half waiting here it is. (its cheap you can get it for under $2 + free shipping) I’ve also bought the LG HBS-200 to test out the A2DP music stream.
+Since my laptop is a lower end of the Acer Aspire series it does not have Bluetooth hardware build in.
+What I did was go to eBay and bought a USB Bluetooth dongle and with a week and half waiting here it is.
+It’s cheap.
+You can get it for under $2 plus free shipping.
+I’ve also bought the LG HBS-200 to test out the A2DP music stream.